RVshare.com

 • Mileage: The distance between Fort Lauderdale and Atlanta is 639 miles.

-• Fun Fact: The Alligator Alley on Interstate 75 will allow you and your family to spy alligators, birds, reptiles, snakes, bears, and panthers on your Fort Lauderdale to Atlanta RV road trip.
+• Fun fact: The Alligator Alley on Interstate 75 will allow you and your family to spy alligators, birds, reptiles, snakes, bears, and panthers on your Fort Lauderdale to Atlanta RV road trip.

-Top RV Rentals in Fort Lauderdale, Florida
+Top RV Rentals Near Fort Lauderdale, Florida

-Nearby National Parks
+National Parks

 If you are looking to visit national parks, your road trip from Fort Lauderdale to Atlanta will offer you a wide array of opportunities.
 The trip between these two cities is filled with some of the best national parks.